DFE-Digital/early-years-foundation-recovery/README.md

 ## Deployment Pipeline

+- [Production][production] is deployed automatically when a version is tagged.
+- [Staging][staging] is deployed automatically with the latest commit from `main`.
 - Manually adding the **"deployed"** label to a pull request in Github will cause it to be deployed.
   This supports manual testing and content review in a production environment.
 - Changes to the **"/ui"** folder will automatically label the PR with **"deployed"** and trigger deployment.
   This supports automated UA tests.
-- When a feature branch review application is deployed, the URL to access it is added as a comment in the PR conversation.
+- When a feature branch review application is deployed, the URL to access it is added as a comment in the PR conversation in the format: <https://ey-recovery-pr-##.london.cloudapps.digital/>
 - Review applications are deployed with 3 seeded user accounts that share a restricted password.
   This facilitates team members demoing content and functionality, so registration is not required.
 - UA tests are currently automated against a docker composed service, mirroring the local development environment, and a deployed review application.
 A draft workflow that does not require docker-compose has been added.
-- Staging is deployed to automatically with the latest commit merged into main.
-- Production is deployed automatically when a version is tagged.

 ---